-Sertraline (>50 mg)/Selected Tricyclic Compounds Interactions
+Sertraline (Greater Than 50 mg)/Selected Tricyclic Compounds Interactions

 This information is generalized and not intended as specific medical advice.
 Consult your healthcare professional before taking or discontinuing any drug or commencing any course of treatment.